Crocemend History, Family Crest & Coats of Arms

 The name Crocemend is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in an area that was close to a wooden or stone cross, or a crossroads.
 The surname was originally derived from the word kross.

 The surname Crocemend was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

 Early History of the Crocemend family

-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crocemend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crocemend research.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crocemend History in all our PDF Extended History products and printed products wherever possible.

 Crocemend Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Crocemend has been spelled many different ways, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.

 Early Notables of the Crocemend family (pre 1700)